lea-cohausz/lea-cohausz.github.io/aboutme.md

 ### Interests Outside Academia

-I enjoy to be outside, going on hikes, bouldering, sailing, playing all kinds of sports, and being a volunteer firefighter.
+I enjoy being outside, going on hikes, bouldering, sailing, playing all kinds of sports, and being a volunteer firefighter.

 ### Social Involvement